Baines, Gary Andrew Interview

 That sounds awesome.

 Yeah, it’s beautiful.
-I leave them to it – I go fishing on my own in the morning.
+I leave them to it, and I go fishing on my own in the morning.
 [Chuckle] But it’s beautiful, yeah.
-And the kids’re all growing up now – they used to be individuals, and now they want their girlfriends to come with them, and their boyfriends to come with them so we had rows in one of the sections down below – girls that side, boys that side.
-Didn’t work … [chuckle] didn’t work.
-But we enjoy it, and the kids’re just growing up and loving it; it’s good for them, so ‘bout the 22nd I think we leave again this year, for Waipatiki; booked every year.
+And the kids … all growing up now; they used to be individuals, and now they want their girlfriends to come with them, and their boyfriends to come with them, and … so we had rows in one of the sections down below – girls that side, boys that side.
+Didn’t work [chuckle] … didn’t work.
+[Chuckle] But we enjoy it, and the kids’re just growing up and loving it.
+It’s good for them, so ‘bout the 22nd I think we leave again this year, for Waipatiki; booked every year.

-And then while I was living in Clive, the Clive Lions which is now defunct … there was [were] two people there; there was Darryl Gregory and Brian Sands … they were the president and so-and-so, of the Clive Lions in the area then, and they had the money; they’re locals, and they approached me because they knew I loved history and I had all the photos; I kept showing these boys photos, stuff like that; “What about writing a book?”
+And then while I was living in Clive, the Clive Lions which is now defunct … there was [were] two people there; there was Darryl Gregory and Brian Sands … they were the president and so-and-so of the Clive Lions in the area then, and they had the money.
+They’re locals, and they approached me ‘cause they knew I loved history and I had all the photos; I kept showing these boys photos, stuff like that – “What about writing a book?”
 I said, “I’m not really an author, I can’t write a book.”
-So they went on and on; they pestered me, and I said, “Well, I’ll have a crack.
-What do you do?”
+So they went on and on – they pestered me, and I said, “All right, I’ll have a crack.”
+What do you do?

 My niece is a Gail Broadbent; she’s written five or six books.
 She works at Moderini [Wardini] Books in Hastings Street.
-Any rate, she helped and got me started what to do, and … I mean, it was a bit daunting – number one, you had to get the money – you had to have a sponsor behind you to do that sort of stuff; number two, you had to – if you’re going to do it you’ve got to do it properly with the history, otherwise you get blown to bits; number three, they said, “You’re never going to do it – you’re too easy-going sort of thing, you know – you’ve got to be dedicated.”
+Any rate, she helped and got me sort of started [on] what to do, and … [I] mean, it was a bit daunting.
+Number one, you had to get the money – you had to have a sponsor behind you to do that sort of stuff.
+Number two, if you’re going to do it you’ve got to do it properly with the history, otherwise you get blown to bits.
+Number three, they said, “You’re never going to do it, you’re too easy-going”, sort of thing, you know, “you’ve got to be dedicated.”
 And I said, “Well, I’ve done everything else I want to do, I’ll do that.”
 “You’re never going to do it.”

 Took me a while but I got there, but as you’ll know, Lyn, with history a lot of travelling around interviewing, and knocking on doors and interviewing.
 And any rate, I said, “Well this is too much for myself.”
-So through Darryl, and Brian Sands, and Myles Girvan – I drink with Myles on Friday nights; Myles is a local accountant sort of stuff – they set up a trust so Myles could handle the money, and they can hand[le it if it] got too big.
-And two of the others on the trust wrote to different people like Selwyn Cushing, who was a Clive boy, and stuff like that; the money came in through them; we had the money there all right.
+So through Darryl, and Brian Sands, and Myles Girvan – I drink with Myles on Friday nights; Myles is a local accountant sort of stuff – they set up a trust, so Myles could handle the money, and they can hand[le it if it] got too big.
+And two of the others on the trust wrote to different people like Selwyn Cushing who’s a Clive boy, and stuff like that.
+The money came in through them … we had the money there all right.
 I wanted to get it right through from pre-European.
-I did about thirty pages of pre-European which I thought was pretty good; got bettered by Rose … Rose Mohi.
-And Rose sort of blew that to bits – “Where did that come from?”
-I got all my Māori stuff from Matahiwi which is our marae, and through the kaumātuas there … Mickey or Darky Unahi.
+I did about thirty pages of pre-European which I thought was pretty good; got vetted by Rose … Rose Mohi … and Rose sort of blew that to bits.
+“Where did that come from?”
+I got all my Māori stuff from Matahiwi which is our marae, and through the kaumātuas there … Miki or Darky Unahi.
 She said, “No, that’s wrong”, and I said, “Well I got it from my people.”
 She said, “Don’t listen to them, they’re river people.”
-She’s from Waimarama, so … Any rate, Rose was nice about it; and I wiped the whole lot – I wiped the pre-European section completely.
+She’s from Waimarama, so … Any rate, Rose was nice about it.
+And I wiped the whole lot – I wiped the pre-European section completely.
 And I’d done all that work; I wiped it.

 So you didn’t include it at all in the book?